 In March 1999 Azurix was spun-off by Enron, so why did it purchase all publicly held Azurix shares in December of 2000?

-Enron believed the proposal offered Azurix shareholders a significant premium to the market price of Azurix d and the value offered is greater than any sale to a third party.
-Other benefits to Azurix include reducing general and administrative expenses, offering greater certainty to Azurix’s customers and employees and allowing Azurix increased flexibility for restructuring its business.
+Enron believes the proposal offered Azurix shareholders a significant premium to the market price of Azurix and the value offered is greater than any sale to a third party.
+Other benefits to Azurix included reducing general and administrative expenses, offering greater certainty to Azurix’s customers and employees and allowing Azurix increased flexibility for restructuring its business.

 What was the total cost to Enron of this transaction?